 Contact my office today, and we will discuss how this type of defense can positively affect your situation.

 Criminal Defense is a term used by the legal community to describe the following types of cases which are handled by a criminal judge in either: County Court, for a Misdemeanor, Circuit Court, for Felony, and Juvenile Delinquency.
 Domestic Violence cases are often dealt with by a civil judge for a restraining (or stay away) order and a Criminal Judge for the actual case.
 Our Fort Myers criminal defense lawyers are familiar with each of these proceedings and their nuances.

 A judge sitting on a Criminal County Court bench is limited to punishing Defendants to a maximum sentence of 364 days in the county jail; whereas a Circuit (or Felony) Court judge can sentence defendants to a maximum of Life in Prison or even Death, if the judge is “Death Qualified” by the Florida Supreme Court.
-While Juvenile, (aka.
-Delinquency), Court is in the Circuit court system there are much different rules that apply.
-A Juvenile Judge can impose a sentence of anywhere from a Stern Judicial Warning to a maximum of a level 10 which is around 10 months in a juvenile program.
-A juvenile can also be direct filed into the adult criminal system where they will stand trial as an adult.If You Are Arrested
+While Juvenile (aka.
+Delinquency) Court is in the Circuit court system there are much different rules that apply.
+A Juvenile Judge can impose a sentence of anywhere from a Stern Judicial Warning to a maximum of a level 10, which is around ten months in a juvenile program.
+A juvenile can also be directly filed into the adult criminal system where they will stand trial as an adult.If You Are Arrested

-Here are a few of the types of criminal charges that Garvin Law Firm handles:
+Here are a few of the types of criminal charges that Garvin Injury Law handles:

 Assault and Battery